-The BioRobot EZ1 RNA system allows fully automated purification of RNA from animal and human tissues.
+The MagAttract RNA M48 System allows fully automated purification of RNA from animal and human tissues.
 In brief, total nucleic acids are isolated from sample lysates, then DNA is removed by DNase digestion; this is followed by washing and elution of pure RNA.
 In this supplementary protocol, however, the DNase treatment step is omitted, to allow purification of high-quality total nucleic acids (DNA and RNA) in high yields.

-The high-quality nucleic acids obtained using BioRobot EZ1 are well suited for direct use in downstream applications, such as amplification or other enzymatic reactions.
-The BioRobot EZ1 performs all steps of the purification procedure.
+The high-quality nucleic acids obtained using MagAttract technology are well suited for direct use in downstream applications, such as amplification or other enzymatic reactions.
+The BioRobot M48 performs all steps of the purification procedure, and the procedure can be scaled up or down, allowing purification from varying amounts of starting material.
+Up to 48 samples, in multiples of 6, are processed in a single run.

-The procedure given below describes the preparation of lysate from animal or human soft tissue, and the subsequent procedure for setting up the BioRobot EZ1 and starting a run.
+The procedure given below describes the preparation of lysate from animal or human soft tissue, and the subsequent procedure for setting up the BioRobot M48 and starting a run.

-IMPORTANT: Please read the EZ1 RNA Handbook, paying careful attention to the "Safety Information" and "Important Notes" sections, before beginning this procedure.
+IMPORTANT: Please read the MagAttract RNA M48 Handbook, paying careful attention to the Safety Information and Important Notes sections, before beginning this procedure.